Scogun/komm/README.md

 If two embedded properties can provide the same destination property, generation fails and the mapping should be made explicit.

 #### Classes declaration
+Mark the nested source property that should contribute values to the destination model.

 ```kotlin
 data class Account(
     val id: Long,